Catalystt/thrive-assignment/README.md

 ## DockerHub Setup
 You should create your own DockerHub repo for this, and replace the repo in all of the images:
--!./github/workflow/deploy.yaml (https://imgur.com/SVnkPtu)
+* ![./github/workflow/deploy.yaml] (https://imgur.com/SVnkPtu)
--!./k8s/deployment.yaml (https://imgur.com/vkTuP12)
+* ![./k8s/deployment.yaml] (https://imgur.com/vkTuP12)
--!./circleci/config.yaml
+* ./circleci/config.yaml

 ## Github Actions Setup
 Make sure you have added the following secrets in your GitHub repository settings under Settings>Environments>production:

--DOCKERHUB_USERNAME
+- DOCKERHUB_USERNAME
--DOCKERHUB_TOKEN
+- DOCKERHUB_TOKEN
--AWS_ACCESS_KEY_ID
+- AWS_ACCESS_KEY_ID
--AWS_SECRET_ACCESS_KEY
+- AWS_SECRET_ACCESS_KEY
--AWS_REGION: "ca-central-1"
+- AWS_REGION: "ca-central-1"
--CLUSTER_NAME: "devops-cluster" (your EKS cluster’s name)
+- CLUSTER_NAME: "devops-cluster" (your EKS cluster’s name)
--NAMESPACE: "default" (the namespace in which your app is deployed)
+- NAMESPACE: "default" (the namespace in which your app is deployed)
--DEPLOYMENT_NAME: "hello-world-deployment" (the name of your Kubernetes Deployment)
+- DEPLOYMENT_NAME: "hello-world-deployment" (the name of your Kubernetes Deployment)
--CONTAINER_NAME: "hello-world" (the container name within that deployment)
+- CONTAINER_NAME: "hello-world" (the container name within that deployment)

 ## Spin Up VPC and EKS Cluster